kotikoB/node-boilerplate/README.md

 ## Assumptions
 This boilerplate assumes that you are using nodejs with express and mongoDB with mongoose as the database and ORM respectively.
 Notwithstanding, this boilerplate is also usable with other databases and ORMs e.g MySQL with sequelize.
-A sequelize boilerplate for use with relational databases is coming soon!
+A sequelize boilerplate for use with relational databases like postgress and SQL server is coming soon!
 Be on the lookout.
 ## Usage
 1. Clone or download
 2. Run ```npm install``` to install all dependencies